horseshoe/horseshoe/README.md

 | `.index` | Gets the index of the foreach section. |
 | `.isFirst` | Returns `true` only if the foreach section is iterating the first item.
 This is equivalent to `(.index == 0)`. |

 Internal identifiers can be paired with one of the prefixes to look up data in a higher-scoped section.
-For example, `../.index` can be used to look up the index of the section one level above the current section.
+For example, `..\.index` can be used to look up the index of the section one level above the current section.

 #### Repeated Sections
 Repeated section tags (`{{#}}`) are used to duplicate the previous section at the same scope.
 Nested scopes within a repeated section can also be repeated, allowing a hierarchical repeating of sections.
 For example,